-Many high end tower speakers come with different aesthetics and finishes.
+Many higher end tower speakers comes with different aesthetics and finishes.
 High gloss is a very popular look that will fit in nicely any interior.
 However, they are more prominent in the higher price range.

 Examine the construction of the components and how they fit together.
-Your speakers should feel very sturdy without loose parts to allow any vibrations to produce distortions or sound variations of any kind.
+Your floor speaker should feel like very sturdy without loose parts to allow any vibrations to produce distortions or sound without variations of any kind.

-The specifications of floorstanding speakers can take a lot of time to understand.
+The specifications of floor standing speaker can take a lot of time to understand.
 Our experts have laid out common specifications in this section with each part explained in further detail below.

-First up is the frequency response of the floorstanding speaker.
+First up is the frequency range and bass response of the floorstanding speaker.
 The human ear can discern the audio range between 20 Hz to 20 kHz.
-In practice, a speaker that can produce frequencies that span that range will be the most ideal.
+In practice, speakers produce frequencies that span that range will be the most ideal.